-Valley Regional Transit Dayton RTA Marin Transit Ann Arbor Area Transit Authority Ada County and Canyon County Davton.
-OH Marin County Ann Arbor, MI Name of service VRT Transit Connections RTA Connect Marin Transit Connect FlexRide App and calling option Both, mostly app usage.
+Valley Regional Transit Dayton RTA Marin Transit Ann Arbor Area Transit Authority Marka Caral (AAATA) No Constant Ada County and Canyon County Dayton, OH Marin County Ann Arbor, MI Name of service VRT Transit Connections RTA Connect Marin Transit Connect FlexRide App and calling option Both, mostly app usage.
 Customers can call VRT to schedule with NEMT App is Lyft, calling option is RTA and first put on paratransit Both, seniors tend to call in, otherwise app is very popular Both.
 Reserve a ride a day before or at least 45 minutes in advance.
-Walk-ons acceptable at certain locations if space available Successes 6 weeks in, but already 500 riders, trending upwards.
-Went through procurement process for contract with Lyft.
-Combined bus pass and Lyft rides for \$90 On-demand program ridership is growing, people get to their destinations quicker, have more transportation options, especially in rural areas.
+Walk-ons acceptable at certain locations if space available Successes trending upwards.
+Went through procurement process for contract On-demand program ridership is growing, people get to their destinations quicker, have more transportation options, especially in rural areas.
 For people who call in, 80% are able to be on paratransit Students with mobility devices and an adult day program have really benefited.
 Ridership is continuing to grow.
 Successful travel training with these agencies to promote independence Program is slowly growing.
 Calls are handled by contractor, did not need additional staffing.
-Lessons learned Lyft only provides OnD within census tracks, can not know if ride to bus stop or just within the zone.
-Make sure everything is in contract, not sure in procurement meeting.
-Ex.
-Lyft line not in Boise, but Lyft said this would be part of program, so far it is not.
-Outreach - reach out to locals, attended all city council meetings, rode routes and gave information out.
-Lots of customer outreach to prepare people.
-Policy - if ride service is late, and you miss you fixed route connection, they will take you to final destination Time and effort for marketing a new program.
+Lessons learned meetings, rode routes and gave Time and effort for marketing a new program.
 In the beginning, be critical of algorithm, it took about 6 months to get it right.
 Might need a longer pilot than anticipated Need to continually advertise people and teach people how to use the app.
 Scalability - able to provide fast, on- demand service but only able to pay for one van.
 Challenges Getting data, like OnD.
 Contract with federal clauses.
 Took 7 months with back and forth between agency and lyft Trapeze Software with paratransit vehicles are not able to do exactly what we want.
 Very difficult to schedule on-demand trips for people who call in.
 Union issues when program just started Took 6 months for software to stabilize.
 Pre-book feature was difficult, in beginning it would deny rides Goal is to have 2-4 passengers per hour, currently at 1-2.
 Only 10% of people request a ride through on-line or app.
 Need to advertise app and train people.
 Average wait to 15 minutes, since there is only one vehicle Additional staffing None None, but call center when service was just launched had long wait times, not it is steady and under 60 sections, have 15 call reps None, just additional drivers but they contract that service out None Technical challenges None with app.
 Part of procurement was Tapride from Double map to put technology on NEMTs.
 However, right now just calling company to schedule ride Trapeze service has been challenging but it is not intended to do what we want to do Took 6 months for software to stabilize.
 Pre-book feature was difficult, in beginning it would deny rides Longer wait times, not as attractive as same day booking Future of the program Plan to expand program to it covers most of Boise.
 Will continue to track progress Would like to move towards an on-demand program with our paratransit fleet, possibly different software.
 Goal is to be the regional coordinator for mobility Eventually go to board for approval to continue service Move towards the first/last mile connector and integrate real time bus arrival in app Ridership 500 in first 6 weeks No data received 1300 per month No data received Other performance measures N/A No data received 2 passengers per hour No data received